 The next best option is Plan G, you can compare the difference between Plan F VS Plan G by checking out our other post.
 Plan G offers great benefits and is sometimes more suitable than Plan F.

 You’ll have to pay the Part B deductible, but the lower premium is worth it.
 Some beneficiaries actually save more money by paying their own Part b deductible.

-Rumor has it, due to High-Deductible Plan F going away in 2020, there will be a new High-Deductible Plan G added to the list of letter plans.
-Of course, our clients will be the first to know once we know!
+Rumor has it, due to High-Deductible Plan F going away in 2020, there’s a new High-Deductible Plan G added to the list of letter plans.
+Of course, our clients are the first to know once we know!